prasanthtr575/ng-training/README.md

 # Angular Training

-This project play ground for Angular training
+This project is a play ground for Angular training

 ## Development server